Samsung Galaxy A22

-Specifications

 Design

-The Samsung Galaxy A22 5G has a 6.6 inch Infinity-V display with a V-shaped notch at top.
+The Samsung Galaxy A22 5G has a 6.6-inch Infinity-V display with a V-shaped notch at top.
 The frame and the back panel of the device is made of plastic.
 There is a side-mounted capacitive fingerprint reader at the right side and a triple rear camera setup with an LED flash at the back.
-The phone measures 167.2 x 76.4 x 9.0 mm and weighs 203 grams.
+The phone measures 167.2 mm × 76.4 mm × 9.0 mm and weighs 203 grams.
 It is available with Gray, White, Mint and Violet color options in most markets.